Marquez Callaway Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Recent Performances

-- Callaway put together an 85-yard performance against the Football Team in Week 5 on four catches (21.2 yards per catch) while being targeted eight times and scoring two touchdowns.
+- In his Week 5 game against the Football Team, Callaway was targeted eight times and racked up four catches for 85 yards (21.2 yards per catch) and scored two touchdowns.

-- Callaway has recorded 200 receiving yards (66.7 per game) and three touchdowns, hauling in 10 passes on 15 targets over his last three outings.
+- Over his last three outings, Callaway has caught 10 passes on 15 targets for 200 yards and three touchdowns, averaging 66.7 yards per game.

 Callaway's New Orleans Teammates